One More Day (comics): Subsequent direction

 Marvel posted a sneak peek at the final pages of the first post-"One More Day" issue, Amazing Spider-Man #546, and a two-page spread penciled by John Romita Jr. entitled "Spider-Man: The New Status Quo!", which established the new continuity of Spider-Man.
 The retcon brings back Harry Osborn from the dead (in this new continuity, instead of having been dead he had been living in Europe for many years), and explains that although Spider-Man unmasked himself during the events of the "Civil War" storyline, no one remembers who was behind the mask.
 Although Quesada would initially take the position that the changes to the timeline did not have to be explained since they were the result of magic, subsequent writers would, in short order, provide detailed, in-continuity explanations for the changes.

 In 2010, Quesada wrote a sequel storyline, "One Moment in Time".
 This story established that the only actual change Mephisto wrought upon the timeline was allowing a criminal to escape custody, causing a butterfly effect that prevented Peter and Mary Jane's marriage as Peter was delayed in reaching the wedding, prompting Peter and MJ to reconsider marriage.
-The storyline also established that May was saved by Doctor Strange, despite Strange saying during "One More Day" that it was beyond his power to save her, who also worked with Iron Man and Mister Fantastic to create a mass mind-wipe across the globe to protect Peter's identity, using the Extremis as a dispersal system to simultaneously erase Spider-Man's identity and establish a 'psychic blindspot' that prevents anyone from realizing that Peter Parker is Spider-Man, regardless of the evidence they might discover, unless Peter is unmasked in front of them.
-(However, this 'blindspot' was lost during the events of the "Spider-Island" storyline, in which Peter used his powers publicly.
-Peter explained this by saying that he was one of many people infected with a virus that gave them Spider-Man's powers, Strange noting that this loophole means that people can now deduce Peter's identity even if they won't remember Peter's prior unmasking.)
+The storyline also established that May was saved by Doctor Strange, despite Strange saying during "One More Day" that it was beyond his power to save her, who also worked with Iron Man and Mister Fantastic to create a mass mind-wipe across the globe to protect Peter's identity, using Extremis as a dispersal system to simultaneously erase Spider-Man's identity and establish a 'psychic blindspot' that prevents anyone from realizing that Peter Parker is Spider-Man, regardless of the evidence they might discover, unless Peter is unmasked in front of them.
+This 'blindspot' was lost during the events of the "Spider-Island" storyline, in which Peter used his powers publicly.
+Peter explained this by saying that he was one of many people infected with a virus that gave them Spider-Man's powers, Strange noting that this loophole means that people can now deduce Peter's identity even if they do not remember Peter's prior unmasking.

 The 2015 miniseries The Amazing Spider-Man: Renew Your Vows, which ties into the Secret Wars storyline, depicts Spider-Man and Mary Jane married with a daughter named Annie (who is developing Spider powers of her own).
-In the post-Secret Wars Marvel Universe, Mary Jane and Peter appear to retain some memory of their Renew Your Vows counterparts even as the timeline continues, such as the two of them recognizing Regent.
+In the post-Secret Wars Marvel Universe, Mary Jane and Peter appear to retain some memory of their Renew Your Vows counterparts even as the timeline continues.